 Pina Colada Mule Cocktail and Mocktail

-Pina Colada Mule combines two favorite drinks into one delicious tropical cocktail or mocktail.
-It’s the bright and refreshing combination of pineapple and coconut from a classic pina colada infused with the zingy spiced goodness of the ginger beer and lime from the traditional Moscow Mule.
-Break out the copper mugs to chill out with this cocktail on a hot summer day, or swap the coconut rum for coconut water to make a mocktail so everyone, including the kids, can enjoy the sweet and sassy flavor in a Pina Colada Moscow Mule.
+Pina Colada Mule combines two favorite drinks into one sweet and sassy tropical cocktail or mocktail.
+Break out the copper mugs for the bright and refreshing combination of pineapple and coconut from a classic pina colada infused with the zingy spiced goodness of the ginger beer and lime from the traditional Moscow Mule.
+Or swap the coconut rum for coconut water to make a non-alcoholic version everyone, even the kids, can enjoy.

 Disclaimer: This recipe was developed through a sponsored partnership with Dole Packaged Foods.
 As always, all opinions are my own.